amacken/Battleship/README.md

 My original plan was for the ships' placement on the board to be randomized but I ran into issues getting that to work.
 I had to hardcode the placement of the ships for now, but I would like to look into this option later.

 Another goal I would like to come back to is giving the players the option to place the ships on the board themselves rather than have them pre-loaded.
 I wasn't sure how to accomplish this yet but would like to come back to it when I have more time to experiment.

+I would also like to make the game mobile and tablet friendly in the future.